 After walking through the city for a couple hours during a tour, I sat down for lunch with another solo female traveler who was visiting all the way from Oman.
 We talked about how much we enjoyed the freedom to travel on our own as women.
 I sat there exchanging stories with an almost complete stranger from the other side of the planet and yet I felt so connected.

 To meet other people, no matter where they are from, who “get it.”
 Who understand that deep desire to explore.
 Not just to see what is out there, but to find what is within.

 My solo trip to Denver was far from easy.
 It challenged me.
 After only a few days in Denver, I had conquered Altitude Sickness, two minor injuries, and then came down with a horrible cold for the rest of my stay, inevitably losing my voice and hearing out of one ear.
 But, it’s often through these trips and adventures in life that we learn what not to do or what to do differently next time.

 It’s because of these experiences and in finding the courage to do things entirely on our own that we grow as human beings and as women.

 I was ready to leave Denver and head off to my last location in Colorado — Boulder — before heading further west.

-To catch me during my future travels, add me on Snapchat: ChelseaDinen or follow along on Instagram here!
+To catch me during my future travels, follow along on Instagram here!
 And be sure to sign up below so that we can stay in touch through email!
-You’ll also get access to my new 3-part video training on building confidence as soon as it’s available!
+You’ll also get access to my new 3-part video training on building confidence to go out on your own!

 What U.S. cities have you taken a solo trip to?
 What lessons did you learn while traveling alone?